 Thin-film panels can be made from various materials like cadmium telluride, amorphous silicon, or copper indium gallium selenide.
 This offers different efficiency levels and cost structures.
 While they are less efficient than polycrystalline panels, thin-film panels are known for their versatility and can perform well in low-light conditions

-Due to global concerns about the economy, inflation, and the environment, everyone is looking for technology that is low-cost, highly efficient and has a high electrical output.
+Due to global concerns about the economy, inflation, and the environment, everyone is looking for technology that is low-cost, highly efficient, and has a high electrical output.

-The majority of solar for home energy systems currently available fall into one of three categories: monocrystalline solar panels, polycrystalline solar panels, or thin film solar panels.
+The majority of solar for-home energy systems currently available fall into one of three categories: monocrystalline solar panels, polycrystalline solar panels, or thin film solar panels.
 Due to their efficiency, thin film and polycrystalline solar panels are the most widely used.

 But what are the key differences between polycrystalline and thin film solar panels that should be taken into account?